Zero to AI Blog

 Why it matters:

-• You time fert for response, not habit.
-That’s money not wasted.
+You time fert for response, not habit.
+That is money not wasted.

-1) List bulk milk SCC by week, mastitis cases by paddock, and any wet/cold snaps.
+List bulk milk SCC by week, mastitis cases by paddock and any wet or cold snaps.

 Bulk SCC by week: [numbers].
 Mastitis cases + paddocks: [list].
 Weather notes: [short].
 Spot any patterns.
 Suggest 2 prevention actions we can try this fortnight, with cost and effort noted (low/med/high).